 For example, if your essay is on the theme of good conquering evil, you will be looking at novels or books like Harry Potter or the Tolkien franchise as the primary source.

-Similarly, if you are looking to write on speech patterns and impediments, you can use surveys and interviews from people who have lived with these impediments.
+Similarly, if you are looking to write on speech patterns and impediments, you can use online survey and interviews from people who have lived with these impediments.
 You will then analyze these interviews or surveys first hand to get all the information you need to write your essay.

 A secondary source is a research source that has also done previous analysis on the same or similar topic.
 This is then used to relate to the information found in the primary source and compared and combined to form a comprehensive analysis.